 Inspiration to be a better person comes in many shapes, forms and colors.
 I have found it in unique places, different faces and extraordinary stories.

 Last week, a local woman who gave so much to the community lost her life.
-I didn’t know her but just by reading about her, I felt like I did.
+I didn’t know her but just by , I felt like I did.
 My heart goes out to her loved ones.
 Her life, her story and her selflessness inspire me to live better and be more aware of the struggles and difficulties that others face.